studiohyperdrive/ngx-tools/libs/cookies/README.md

 ## NgxCookieService

+The `NgxCookieService` provides two functionalities.
+On one side it allows you to handle the cookie consent flow for the end-user, on the other side it allows you to set/remove cookies and listen to the changes.

+### Cookie Consent
 Using the `NgxCookieService` we can initialize the CookieConsent cookie handler.
 It is important that this setup method, `setupCookiesHandler`, is called in the `ngAfterViewInit`.
 For more information on how to configure the cookie modal, check the [configuration](https://cookieconsent.orestbida.com/essential/getting-started.html#configuration) documentation.

 This handler will automatically set the callbacks for the provided events, which will in turn update the provided Observables.
 These observables are: `firstCookiesConsented`, `cookiesConsented`, `cookiesConsentChanged` and `modalVisible$`.